Investigation of Medium Modifications to $^{12}$C Structure Functions in the Resonance Region

-In 1983, muon \cite{EuropeanMuon:1983bvx} and electron \cite{Bodek:1983qn} deep-inelastic scattering (DIS) experiments discovered that the quark distributions in the nucleon are modified when the nucleon is bound in a nucleus.
-A large number of theoretical models were proposed to explain these modifications (for recent reviews see~\cite{Barone:1992ej,Geesaman:1995yd,Norton:2003cb,Malace:2014uea}), commonly referred to as the {\it EMC effect}.
-In the ensuing years a number of additional measurements of the ratio of electron scattering cross sections on nuclear targets to those on deuterium ($\sigma^A/\sigma^D$) were performed \cite{Bodek:1983ec,Gomez:1993ri,Seely:2009gt,Arrington:2021vuu} as a function of the Bjorken scaling variable $x$ and the square of the four-momentum transfer, $Q^2$.
-These were carried out predominately at kinematics in which the cross section is dominated by the $F_2$ structure function, precluding an examination of whether the modifications are the same in both the longitudinal ($F_L$) and transverse ($F_1$) structure functions.
-One exception was the SLAC E140 experiment, which measured the nuclear dependence of $R=F_L/2xF_1$~\cite{Dasu-PRD94} in the Deep Inelastic Scattering (DIS) region dominated by scattering from quarks and extracted $\Delta R = R_A - R_D$ from Fe and Au nuclei.
+In 1983, muon~\cite{EuropeanMuon:1983bvx} and electron~\cite{Bodek:1983qn} deep-inelastic scattering (DIS) experiments revealed that the quark distributions in the nucleon are modified when the nucleon is bound in a nucleus.
+Numerous theoretical models were proposed to explain these modifications (see reviews~\cite{Barone:1992ej,Geesaman:1995yd,Norton:2003cb,Malace:2014uea}), commonly referred to as the {\it EMC effect}.
+In the ensuing years, many measurements of the ratio of electron scattering cross sections on nuclear targets to those on deuterium ($\sigma^A/\sigma^D$) were performed \cite{Bodek:1983ec,Gomez:1993ri,Seely:2009gt,Arrington:2021vuu} as a function of the Bjorken scaling variable $x$, the square of the four-momentum transfer ($Q^2$) and the mass (W) of the hadronic final state.
+These data were carried out predominately at kinematics in which the cross section is dominated by the $F_2$ structure function, precluding an examination of whether the modifications are the same in both the longitudinal ($F_L$) and transverse ($F_1$) structure functions.
+The only experiment that measured the nuclear dependence of $R=F_L/2xF_1$ was SLAC E140~\cite{Dasu-PRD94}, which did not apply Coulomb corrections and did not include a carbon target in their measurements.
+Those measurements were performed in the DIS region dominated by scattering from quarks, and the analysis extracted $\Delta R = R_A - R_D$ from Fe and Au nuclei.
 While a non-zero $\Delta R$ would indicate a difference in $F_2^A/F_2^D$, $F_1^A/F_1^D$ and $F_L^A/F_L^D$, the analysis indicated that $\Delta R= 0$ within the systematic uncertainties.

-The published world data on $R$ exist mainly in the DIS region.
-More precise measurements of $R$ in the resonance region would contribute to a better understanding of the nuclear dependence on $R$, and therefore $F_L$.
+While existing world data on $R$ are largely confined in the DIS region, measurements in the nucleon resonance region are essential for understanding its nuclear dependence, and hence that of $F_L$.

-In this letter we report on precise measurements of the $W^2$ and $Q^2$ dependence of the longitudinal to transverse cross section ratio for both carbon and deuterium, covering the same kinematic region as experiment E94-110, which previously determined $R$ for the proton~\cite{JeffersonLabHallCE94-110:2004nsn} utilizing the same spectrometers in Experimental Hall C at Jefferson Lab.

-The data cover a range in the square of the invariant four-momentum transfer ($0.5<Q^2<3.75$ GeV$^2$) and energy transfer ($\nu$) to the nucleon, spanning hadronic final state invariant mass $W$ ($W^2=M^2+2M\nu-Q^2$) in the quasielastic, resonance and inelastic continuum regions ($W^2<$4.5 GeV$^2$).
-Data were taken on deuterium, carbon, aluminum, iron, and copper nuclei.
-Here, we focus on the carbon and deuterium data in the resonance region (the data for heavier nuclei is under analysis).

 The differential cross section for scattering an unpolarized charged lepton with energy $E_0$, final energy $E^{\prime}$ and scattering angle $\theta$ can be written in terms of the structure functions $F_1$ and $F_2$ as: